Dedication of churches

+The dedication of Storvreta Evangelical-Lutheran Church by Bishop Karin Johannesson, the Bishop of Uppsala of the Church of Sweden, on Pentecost Day 2024; in Evangelical-Lutheran practice, the bishop knocks three times on the door of the church that is being dedicated with his/her crozier while praying Psalm 23 (left photograph).
+The bishop anoints the four walls of the church with Holy Chrism in the dedication of churches (right photograph).

 Dedication of churches is a Christian dedication ceremony of a church building.
-Churches under the authority of a bishop are usually dedicated by him.
+Churches under the authority of a bishop are usually dedicated by that office holder.

 Consecration

 Early customs

 The custom of solemnly dedicating or consecrating buildings as churches or chapels set apart for Christian worship must be almost as old as Christianity itself.
 When we come to the earlier part of the 4th century allusions to and descriptions of the consecration of churches become plentiful.

 This service is probably of Jewish origin: the hallowing of the tabernacle and of its furniture and ornaments (Exodus 40); the dedication of Solomon's Temple (I Kings 8) and of the Second Temple by Zerubbabel (Ezra 6); its rededication by Judas Maccabaeus (see above); the dedication of the temple of Herod the Great; and Jesus' attendance at the Feast of Dedication.
 All these point to the probability of the Christians deriving their custom from a Jewish origin.

 Eusebius of Caesarea speaks of the dedication of churches rebuilt after the Diocletian persecution, including the church at Tyre in 314 AD.
 The consecrations of the Church of the Holy Sepulchre at Jerusalem in 335, which had been built by Constantine I, and of other churches after his time, are described both by Eusebius and by other ecclesiastical historians.
 From them we gather that every consecration was accompanied by a celebration of the Holy Eucharist and a sermon, and special prayers of a dedicatory character, but there is no trace of the elaborate ritual of the medieval pontificals dating from the 8th century onwards.

 The separate consecration of altars is provided for by Canon 14 of the Council of Agde in 506, and by Canon 26 of the Council of Epaone in 517, the latter containing the first known reference to the usage of anointing the altar with chrism.
 The use of both holy water and of unction is attributed to St. Columbanus, who died in 615.

 There was an annual commemoration of the original dedication of the church, a feast with its octave extending over eight days, during which Gregory the Great encouraged the erection of booths and general feasting on the part of the populace, to compensate them for, and in some way to take the place of, abolished pagan festivities.

 At an early date the right to consecrate churches was reserved to bishops, as by a canon of the First Council of Bracara in 563, and by the 23rd of the Irish collections of canons, once attributed to St Patrick, but hardly to be put earlier than the 8th century.